mem-memov/Vsf/README.md

 Vsf generarates zero garbage in the global namespace.
 There is a Vfs() function that accepts some params, nothing more.

+Vsf supports no class inheritance.
+It favours composition.

+Vsf doesn't hide class members.
+It injects duck interfaces and offers a report that contains a list of methods that were required by other classes.

 index.html

 	<!DOCTYPE html>